wavefrontHQ/docs/pages/doc/proxies_installing.md

 Before installing a proxy, ensure that you have:

 - A Wavefront server API URL.
-For example: https://\<your_instance\>.wavefront.com/api/.
+For example: https://\<wavefront_instance\>.wavefront.com/api/.
 - An account on the Wavefront system.
 - A host machine that:
   - Has Internet access (specifically, the Wavefront server URL at port 443).
-Make sure that `curl <your_instance>` from this host results in some response (rather than timing out).
+Make sure that `curl <wavefront_instance>` from this host results in some response (rather than timing out).
   - Has sufficient memory.
 The host machine does not need to be dedicated to running the Wavefront proxy; the proxy does not use a large amount of CPU, memory, or storage.
 However, we  recommend running the proxy on a machine with at least 4GB of free memory.
   - Runs one of the following operating systems:
     - Ubuntu 12.04, 14.04, 16.04